Sagar4173/ONYX/docs/SECURITY_BOUNDARIES_COMPLETE.md

 ## 🛡️ **YOUR PLATFORM IS NOW BULLETPROOF!** 🛡️

 **No matter what malicious patterns users try to upload:**

 - ✅ **Catastrophic regex patterns** will be safely contained and terminated
 - ✅ **Memory bombs** will be blocked before consuming system resources
 - ✅ **CPU-intensive attacks** will be killed when time limits are exceeded
 - ✅ **Path traversal attempts** will be prevented by container isolation
 - ✅ **System crashes** are now impossible from malicious custom rules

 ### **Bottom Line:**

 🎯 **100% Protection** against custom rule attacks
 🎯 **Zero Risk** to your production systems
 🎯 **Enterprise Security** with minimal performance impact
 🎯 **Peace of Mind** for you and your users

-**Your SecureDevOpsAI Platform can now safely accept ANY custom rule from ANY user without security concerns!** 🚀
+**Your ONYX Platform can now safely accept ANY custom rule from ANY user without security concerns!** 🚀

 ---

-*Security Boundaries Implementation Complete - Your platform is production-ready! 🔒*
+_Security Boundaries Implementation Complete - Your platform is production-ready! 🔒_